custinsights/custinsights.github.io/README.md

 ![ConfusionMatrix](assets/confusionmatrixsvm.png)
 *Confusion Matrix for SVM*

-The confusion matrix signifies the effect of the classification model for the given dataset, and both random forest and SVM perform well for this dataset.
+The confusion matrix signifies the effect of the classification model for the given dataset, and SVM performs well for this dataset.
 We observe that with respect to class 0 the correct predictions highly dominate and perform very well.
 While for class 1 the number of false predictions dominates.
-This shows that the models are not performing effectively for class 1.
+This shows that the model is not performing effectively for class 1.
 We shall analyse the models based on quantitative metrics below.

 ##### Quantitative Metrics
 - We can observe a similar trend for SVM when compared to random forest.